Last updated: 11 Mar 2015

 Current business situation

-Business cards – The exchange of business cards is a must in Hong Kong so it is advisable to carry a large number on you.
-Business cards should be presented and received with both hands.
+The exchange of business cards is a must in Hong Kong, so it is advisable to carry a large number and should be presented and received with both hands.

-Establishing contacts and networks – Exporters should send as much documented information about their companies, products and services as possible in advance of their visit.
-Business visitors must remember to follow up on their meetings in Hong Kong when they return to Australia.
-The quality of your agent or representative’s contacts is crucial, and business introductions are vital, as companies do not deal with unknown or recommended contacts.
+Exporters should send as much documented information about their companies, products and services as possible in advance of their visit.
+Business visitors must remember to follow up on meetings when they return to Australia.
+The quality of your agent or representative’s contacts is crucial and business introductions are vital, as companies do not deal with unknown or recommended contacts.

-Correspondence – Answer enquiries, proposals, correspondence and invitations as soon as possible.
+Answer enquiries, proposals, correspondence and invitations as soon as possible.
 At the very least, immediately send an acknowledgement stating that an answer will follow shortly.
-If you do not show sufficient interest and speed in your correspondence, your potential customer will easily find another firm who will!
+If you do not show sufficient interest and speed in your correspondence, your potential customer will easily find another firm who will.

 Links and resources